Ex-RUC man Raymond Keith Lindsay jailed for inciting child sex act

 While on day release from Magilligan Prison in 1996, Lindsay was convicted of assaulting a woman in Co Monaghan and stealing her clothes.

-His life-long SOPO was put in place in 2012 after the pervert was spotted hanging around Tollymore Park in Newcastle and Kilbroney Park in Rostrevor.
+His life long SOPO, which prohibits Lindsay from entering amusement arcades and beaches, and from loitering in forest parks and caravan sites, was put in place in 2012 after the pervert was spotted hanging around Tollymore Park in Newcastle and Kilbroney Park in Rostrevor.

 In court today on Thursday, Judge Rafferty made it clear that even when he is released, Lindsay will be subject to strict licence conditions which means that any breach of them will result in him going back to prison to serve out the remainder of his sentence.

 In addition to the jail sentence, the judge ordered Lindsay to sign the police sex offenders register for the next ten years, but told the court that, having “thought long and hard” about changing the existing SOPO, he decided not to as it’s “significantly well structured.”

 Belfast Telegraph Digital